 A list of all Engineering Society assets (including prices and dates purchased) will be kept up to date for capital planning and purchasing purposes.

-The purchase of capital assets using funds from the Capital Fund is subject to the approval of the President and Vice President (Operations), following a presentation of a proposal to the Advisory Board
+The purchase of capital assets using funds from the Capital Fund is subject to the approval of the Advisory Board.

-Capital Expenditures that qualify as “emergent capital requirements” under this policy shall not be subject to this requirement, but shall follow subsection D.9.13

-For the purpose of this policy, an “emergent capital requirement” shall be a requirement for a capital expenditure of such a nature that the deferral of the expense until such time as the Advisory Board could reasonably be convened would cause a material loss to the Society

-Approval by the President and Vice President (Operations) of a capital expenditure shall be made only by signed statement to that effect.
-The statement shall include the maximum allowable expenditure (including applicable taxes) and the depreciation period and refer to any specific constraints applied by President and Vice President (Operations)
+After approval by the Advisory Board, the Chair of the Board shall provide a signed statement to that effect.
+The statement shall include the maximum allowable expenditure (including applicable taxes) and the depreciation period and refer to any specific constraints applied by the Advisory Board.
+This statement shall be forwarded to the Corporate Initiative Head Manager, the Director of Services, and the Vice-President (Operations).

-Proposals for capital Expenditures shall be presented to the Advisory board before approval
+Proposals for capital expenditures presented to the Advisory Board shall include:

-Only the Capital Planning Committee may submit proposals requesting the use of resources from the Capital Fund

-The following documentation is mandatory with all capital expenditures:

-Written justification of how the capital expenditure is in the long-term best interests of the Engineering Society Services (including options analysis if appropriate) by the Director of Services on behalf of management
+Written justification of how the capital expenditure is in the long-term best interests of the Engineering Corporate Initiatives (including options analysis if appropriate) by the Director of Services on behalf of management

 Demonstration of a price comparison and/or purchase options as appropriate